Phan-The-Manh/long-document-rag/README.md

 ## 1. Project Overview

 ### 🎯 The Challenge
-Building a system for 100+ page documents that is:
+Building a system for single 100+ page documents that is:
 * **Accurate:** Directly derived from the source.
 * **Grounded:** Every answer includes page and section citations.
 * **Robust:** Handles dense text, tables and narrative repetition.